easytransac/easytransac-sdk-php/README.md

 ### By composer

-Execute this command on you terminal in your project folder:
+Execute this command on your terminal in the project folder:

     composer require easytransac/easytransac-sdk-php

-Or add in your *composer.json*:
+Or add this in your *composer.json*:

     "require": {
       ...